victorromeo/victorromeo.github.io/_posts/2019-12-26-Ubuntu-Shell-Commands.md

 **sudo snap** refresh *package* | attempt to get latest version of snap package **sudo snap** refresh | update all snap packages **sudo snap** revert *package* | rollback to the previous version of a snap package

+## Snippets

+### Reverse SSH Tunnel

+To enable a persistent SSH Reverse Tunnel, use **autossh** rather than ssh as it will attempt to reestablish the tunnel open, if the connection is lost.

+*Prerequisite:* `sudo apt install autossh`

+1. Create and add the following to `/etc/systemd/system/autossh.service` *Note: the argument flags `-t -t` ensures the SSH pseudo terminal is not rejected*

+    ```bash
+    [Unit]
+    Description=Auto Reverse SSH
+    Requires=systemd-networkd-wait-online.service
+    After=systemd-networkd-wait-online.service
+    [Service]
+    ExecStart=/path/to/autossh -i /path/to/key.pem -R <port>:localhost:22 ubuntu@<remote.fqdn.host> -t -t
+    [Install]
+    WantedBy=multi-user.target
+    ```

+2. Enable using `sudo systemctl enable autossh.service` to ensure it starts on the next boot

+3. Start the service immediately, rather than wait for the next boot using `sudo systemctl start autossh.service` *Note: the `.service` is not mandatory here and can be dropped but rather used to demonstrate what is really being done by systemctl*

+4. Check the status using `systemctl status autossh` to ensure that the service has correctly established the connection.
+Look for a line beginning with `Active: active (running)` to indicate succes.
+If a failure has occurred, the easiest way to find it is using the command `journalctl | grep autossh`.